 Want a Quinoa Salad that will make you swoon?
 This would be it.
 It’s one of my favorites to make for a hearty, protein-packed lunch.

 When I first met quinoa, I was a reluctant fan.
 I knew it was really nutritious, but the taste was a little bland.
-And then I learned some fun ways to cook with it, like this and this and this, and then I was definitely in the Quinoa Camp.
+And then I learned some fun ways to cook with it, like this quinoa vegetable salad and this easy chicken quinoa salad and this quinoa pilaf, and then I was definitely in the Quinoa Camp.
 Once I made this Quinoa Salad, I became a full-blown, raving fan.

 This Quinoa Salad combines some of my favorite things: scallions, feta cheese, red bell pepper, cilantro, garbanzo beans, and tangy Dijon Vinaigrette with the hearty, protein-packed psuedo-cereal of South America, otherwise known as quinoa (pronounced keen-wah).
 It is awesome-ness incarnate.